Reviews You Can Rely On

 Why Trust GearLab

-Our testing team includes tech experts who know their stuff when it comes to managing mind-boggling spreadsheets and winning a deathmatch in the latest online shooter.
-That also means understanding the tools that make those things possible.
-The testers at GearLab have real experience with hunting down the best computer mice out of necessity — whether for productivity, ergonomics, or a much-needed competitive edge.
+Our testing team includes tech experts who know their stuff when it comes to managing mind-boggling spreadsheets and winning a deathmatch in the latest online shooter, part of which includes understanding the tools that make those things possible.

 Leading our mouse-testing effort is Austin Palmer, who brings over two decades of experience with mice in office settings.
 Diagnosed with repetitive strain injury (RSI) in 2009, Austin's extensive use of mice and his commitment to ergonomics make him a valuable expert in identifying the most comfortable and effective mice for long-term use, ensuring our recommendations help prevent discomfort and injury.
 He's also an avid PC gamer with a wealth of experience and a nuanced understanding of gaming peripheral performance and how it translates to the screen in competitive gaming.
+He evaluates mice for their ability to give him better productivity, ergonomics, or a much-needed competitive edge.

 Every mouse we review undergoes rigorously developed scientific evaluations and consecutive subjective analyses by seasoned testers.